FRED2030/real-time-data-platform/README.md

-# 🚀 Real-Time Event-Driven Platform on AWS EKS
+#  Real-Time Event-Driven Platform on AWS EKS
 A production-style cloud-native DevOps project demonstrating the complete lifecycle of modern infrastructure engineering using Docker, Kubernetes, Terraform, Ansible, CI/CD, Monitoring, and AWS.

-## 📌Project Overview
+## Project Overview
 This project simulates a real-world enterprise event-driven platform inspired by modern cloud engineering practices used in large-scale environments.
 The platform processes streaming events using microservices architecture and demonstrates how to: